Why Does My Head Hurt? Is It Stress Related?

 Headaches can be more complicated than many people realize.
-Different kinds of headaches can have their own symptoms, happen for unique and individual reasons, and require varying treatments.
-A minor headache may be little more than a nuisance that can be relieved by an over-the-counter pain reliever, food, coffee, or a nap.
-But if your headache feels extreme or unusual, it could indicate something more serious.
+Each type of headache can have its own symptoms, happen for unique and individual reasons, and require varying treatments.
+A minor headache may be little more than a nuisance that can be relieved by an over-the-counter medication, food, water, or a nap.
+But if your headache feels extreme or unusual, it might indicate something more serious.

 Stress can cause physical pain